telerik/fiddler-everywhere-docs/collaboration/sharing-data.md

 ### Sharing Selected Sessions

-To share a selected session from the ongoing capturing in the **Live Traffic** grid:
+To share a selected session from the ongoing capturing in the sessions grid:

-1. Select a session or multiple sessions from the **Live Traffic** grid.
+1. Select a session or multiple sessions from the sessions grid.

 1. Click the **Share** button from the **more** option.
 This action loads the **Save Session** prompt window.